 You have finished!
 You can proceed to customize the appearance of your QR code or directly download it in the desired format – vector is better for printing, and raster is okay to show it on digital media.

-A quick guide to making custom QR codes
+A quick guide to making custom QR codes and QR codes with logo

 We have mentioned how customizing a QR code can dramatically improve its performance.
 We have an amazing article about how to create custom QR codes that will help you succeed with your QR code campaigns.